mckennapsean/dissertation/content/06-security.md

 ### Visualization Artifacts: Personas

 ![
-  An overview of the four visual personas we identified, showing the role decisions and information play across all users.
+  Here is an overview of the four visual personas we identified, showing the role decisions and information play across all users.
 The personas method was particularly effective at narrowing our design focus and facilitating consistent communication as a design team.
 ](figures/methods/personas.pdf){#fig:personas height="100%"}